webciter/GLSLFragmentShader/README.md

 Once the GLSL Fragment Shader has been loaded the GLSLFragmentShaderLoaded will be triggered on the parent element.

 <pre>
     document.body.addEventListener("GLSLFragmentShaderLoaded", function(event){
-    // setup your canvas, then refresh if required
+    	// setup your canvas, then refresh if required });
-    });
 </pre>

 <h3>GLSL JSON Object Definition</h3>

 Full rules of the JSON Definition can be found at, http://www.davidclews.com/viewtopic.php?f=183&t=459

+<h3>Settings</h3>

+<h4>Size</h4>

+The size interanly to GLSLFragmentShader Class effects the render size, the larger the size the more GPU power will be required.
+Use CSS css styles to stretch this.